 INTO - English Language Course(QSIS ELEMENT IS EMPTY)

-Our graduates typically pursue careers in three main employment sectors, namely, community pharmacy, hospital pharmacy and the pharmaceutical industry; however, graduates can develop careers in a range of other sectors.
+Our graduates typically pursue careers in three main employment sectors, namely, community pharmacy and primary care, hospital pharmacy and the pharmaceutical industry; however, graduates can develop careers in a range of other sectors.
 Examples of the major career sectors that have attracted our graduates in recent years:

 • Hospital pharmacy